Kévin Dupuis

-Kévin Dupuis (born 14 January 1987) is a French professional footballer who currently plays as a striker for US Créteil.
+Kévin Dupuis (born 14 January 1987) is a French former professional footballer who played as a striker.
 He is a former French youth international, having earned a solitary cap for the under-17 team.

 Dupuis began his professional career at Toulouse, and made his professional debut with the club in the 2007–08 season.
 He struggled to make an impact within the team primarily due to injuries and was, subsequently, loaned out to Championnat National club Rodez for the 2008–09 season.
 After a successful campaign, Dupuis returned to Toulouse and was given an opportunity to play with the first team.
 He scored his first career goal for the club in the 2009–10 season, but was unable to bypass the prolific goalscorer André-Pierre Gignac.
 In June 2010, Dupuis joined Châteauroux on a two-year contract.
+He joined KV Kortrijk in 2012, and subsequently played for Lausanne-Sport, Orléans and US Créteil.

 Career

 Early career

 Dupuis was born in the city of Marseille, but was raised in nearby Le Rove.
 As a result, he sought to play for the biggest club in the city, Olympique de Marseille.
 Dupuis began his career at Marseille, but after three years of training, he was passed over.
 Dupuis, subsequently, joined local club Burel FC, located only 20 km from Marseille.
 While at Burel, he was described by one of his coaches as a "natural leader", a "winner", and a "perfectionist".
 Dupuis eventually went on to establish himself as one of the club's best prospects.
 In 2001, he began drawing interest from several professional clubs, which included Monaco, Toulouse, Sochaux, Lens, and Bastia.
 Dupuis eventually settled for Toulouse and was inserted into the club's academy at the age of 14.